Tewa Holiday Project

 In 2009 we raised $10,462 and again delivered 75 baskets to the Tewa elders at First Mesa.
 2009 was our first year to make our delivery to the new Tewa Community Center.
 45 “Tewa Travelers” made the trip.
 Until you make the delivery to Tewa and experience first hand the gratitude and sharing my words do no justice to describing the experience.
 In 2010 we raised $12,618 and again delivered baskets to 75 tewa elders and nearly 60 Tewa Travelers made the trip.
 In 2011 we raised the most money ever with a grand total of $13,848 raised.
 In addition to the 75 baskets delivered we were able to purchase 6 laptop computers for First Mesa Elementary.
-The 2012 delivery to First Mesa is scheduled for December 15, 2012.
-If you would like to be on the email list to get updates and information or to be a part of the 2012 Tewa Holiday Project delivery or volunteer team for 2012 just email me.
+In 2014 we raised over $13,400 in cash, plus 105 coats and hats and over 100 toys for the Tewa Children.
+The 2015 saw us raise over $15,000 in cash, deliver 110 coats and over 140 hats to First Mesa Elementary and collect and deliver over 150 wraped presents to the Tewa children at First Mesa.
+2016 Was another successful year for the Tewa Holiday Project.
+Again over $15,000 in cash was raised, over 130 coats were delivered to First Mesa Elementary along with over 175 handd knitted hast that were given to the children and Tewa Elders and over 150 wrapped gifts for the childeren of Tewa.
+The 2017 delivery to First Mesa will be on December 9, 2017.
+If you would like to be on the email list to get updates and information or to be a part of the 2017 Tewa Holiday Project delivery or volunteer team member for 2017 just email me.